Merkel's boardroom gender quota plan doesn't go far enough, say Germany's Greens | DW | 21.11.2020

 Read more: German minister calls for female quota in boardrooms, end to 'boys' club'

-"Some things last far too long, but finally we have got somewhere in the quota dispute with the Christian Democrats," said Finance Minister Olaf Scholz, who also hailed the agreement.
-Scholz is also the SPD candidate hoping to succeed Merkel as chancellor in the 2021 election.
+"Some things last far too long, but finally we have got somewhere in the quota dispute with the Christian Democrats," said Finance Minister and Chancellor candidate Olaf Scholz, who also hailed the agreement.

 Marcel Fratzscher, the president of the German Institute for Economic Research (DIW) think-tank, told the Handelsblatt business newspaper on Saturday that such quotas are "an important step on the way to equality and equal opportunities in Germany."